lammps/lammps/doc/src/Fortran.rst

    ``INTEGER(c_int64_t), DIMENSION(:)`` for "tag" if LAMMPS was compiled with the ``-DLAMMPS_BIGBIG`` flag; ``REAL(c_double), DIMENSION(:,:)`` for "x", "v", or "f"; and so forth).
 The pointer being associated with LAMMPS data is type-, kind-, and rank-checked at run-time.
-Pointers returned by this function are generally persistent; therefore, it is not necessary to call the function again unless the underlying LAMMPS data are destroyed, such as through the :doc:`clear` command.

    :p character(len=\*) name: string with the name of the property to extract
    :r polymorphic: pointer to LAMMPS data.
 The left-hand side of the assignment